 Coincidentally, the United States had started deploying their forces to help those of France, the British Commonwealth and their Allies on the German western front.
 The silencing of the Saint-Mihiel salient was part of the final assault to the German lines, leading quickly to the end of the conflict, and the first campaign the American Expeditionary Forces of General Pershing were in charge of.
 The attack was launched on September 12th, 1918 and lasted one week.
 It involved both ground artillery and troops and the US Army Air Service, and it turned out highly succesful, the salient being totally taken over.

 Today the place represents a less-known, highly interesting field of exploration for war historians.
 This section of the front was the stage of a prototypical static war of attrition, lasting the full duration of the war.
 French and German trenches faced each other at a distance of a few yards, and they were consolidated and fortified to last for long.
-Today some of these trenches are still visible, and the region is pointed with memorials erected after the war, just like the theatre of the Somme and that around Ypres (Jeper), north of Verdun.
+Today some of these trenches are still visible, and the region is pointed with memorials erected after the war, just like the theatre of the Somme and that around Ypres (Jeper), north of Verdun (see this post).
 The difference is the very much lower number of people visiting, which allows a more ‘concentrated’, less ‘touristic’ visit.

 A distinctive sight in the region is the imposing memorial to the US forces, commemorating the succesful action against the German army in the salient, and those who died in the operation.